monadplus/bdm-project/p1/README.md

 This part is divided in three scripts:

-- `p1.py`: the main script, ingest and transforms the data from `datasets` and then stores it in _hbase_.
+- `main.py`: the main script, ingest and transforms the data from `datasets` and then stores it in _hbase_.
 - `test-hbase.py`: for testing hbase.
-- `test-mongo.py`: for testing mongodb.

 ## How-to